Adult right whale off Half

 Mammal Protection Act, in 1990 NMFS prepared a Recovery

-Plan for the the Northern Right Whale which it is now
+Plan for the Northern Right Whale which it is now

 updating.
 Because the western North Atlantic population is